XPoSat: Payloads

-Render of XpoSAT inside the Payload fairing of the PSLV rocket.

 Two payloads of XPoSat are hosted on a modified IMS-2 satellite bus.
 Primary scientific payload is Polarimeter Instrument in X-rays (POLIX) to study the degree and angle of polarisation of about 50 locally brightest astronomical X-ray sources of different types during its mission in the energy range 8-30 keV.
 POLIX, a 125 kg instrument, was developed by the Raman Research Institute.